Dream Scenario: Plot

 Paul is enraged to learn that his former colleague has published a high-profile paper on the subject about which he was thinking of writing his book.
 His presence in people's dreams becomes violent and sadistic, and he becomes vilified, being placed on leave after students refuse to attend his classes.
 Bystanders are bothered by his presence in public, resulting in a brawl at a diner.
 After Janet's career is affected, she asks Paul to issue a public apology, but he angrily refuses.
 Paul has a nightmare in which he is hunted and killed by a version of himself wielding a crossbow and subsequently releases a self-pitying apology video.
 Humiliated, Janet throws him out of the house.
 Paul forces his way into his daughter's school play but accidentally injures a teacher in the process and is restrained, becoming further vilified.

 Some time later, Paul ceases to appear in people's dreams.
 His own dream experience is revealed to have led to the discovery of a shared subconsciousness, and dreams have become an advertising space through the use of technology.
-Janet is separated from Paul and is dating a co-worker.
+Janet separates from Paul and is dating a co-worker.
 Paul travels to France for a book tour to promote his book Dream Scenario, which he learns has been retitled Je suis ton cauchemar (I Am Your Nightmare) without his consent.
 The book is pitifully thin in the translated volume and his signing event has been moved to the dingy basement of the bookstore.
 Nevertheless, fans line up for his signed copies.
-Paul uses "dream travel" technology to enter one of Janet's dreams and rescue her while wearing the oversized suit.
+Paul uses "dream travel" technology to enter one of Janet's dreams and rescue her while wearing an oversized suit.
 As he floats away, much like Sophie did in her first dream, Paul declares that he wishes the dream were reality.